Local businesses, entities donate easements required for sidewalks near Hardin Park

-BOONE — Boone Town Manager John Ward announced at the June 17 that 100 percent of the easements required for the installation of sidewalks connecting Hardin Park Elementary School to U.S. 421 along N.C.
+BOONE — Boone Town Manager John Ward announced on June 17 that 100 percent of the easements required for the installation of sidewalks connecting Hardin Park Elementary School to U.S. 421 along N.C.
 194 in front of the school have been donated by local businesses and entities.

 The construction of sidewalks will provide a safer way for children and parents walking to and from Hardin Park Elementary School, the town said in a press release.
 A signalized crosswalk will also be installed in front Hardin Park Elementary School, creating a safer crossing area for patrons.